 With a land area of about 117 ha (290 acres), Ilagan is the fourth largest city in the Philippines by land area.
 It is also the most populous city in Isabela, with a population of about 158,000 (2020).

-The city basically has two central areas, Baligatan and the old city proper (poblacion).
-Baligatan is along the highway to Tuguegarao, and has the provincial government center, the main public market, and the park which houses the giant armchair.
+The city basically has three central areas, Alibagu, Baligatan and the old city proper (poblacion).
+Baligatan is along the highway to Tuguegarao, and has the junction leading to the poblacion, the main public market, and the park which houses the giant armchair.
 The old downtown is far northeast, nestled at the convergence of the Cagayan and Ilagan rivers.
+Alibagu hosts the provincial government headquarters and the Northstar Mall with its transport terminal.
+All of these neighborhoods are situated on an upland promontory overlooking the junction of the Cagayan and the Abuan or Pinacanauan Rivers.

 Get in